 To qualify as a Which?
 Recommended Provider, an insurer must:

 - Be regulated by the Financial Conduct Authority

 - Have received responses from 30 or more customers in our customer survey

 Click on the WRPs in the table below to see full details of its customer score and policy elements.
-Table updated every six months.
-Next updated in August 2018.
+Table last updated in February 2019.
+Next updated in February 2020.